wiremock/wiremock.org/_docs/extensibility/adding-template-model-data.md

 description: Adding extra elements to the template model during request processing
 ---

-Extensions that implement the `TemplateHelperProviderExtension` interface provide additional Handlebars helpers to the templating system:
+Extensions that implement the `TemplateModelDataProviderExtension` interface provide additional model elements to the templating system:

 ```java
 new WireMockServer(.extensions(